v128store/guile-hoot/design/ABI.md

 will be a `(struct $tagged (field $tag i32))` abstract type with a few dozen subtypes.
 We use the same heap-tagging strategy as Guile to allow run-time type checks by looking at the low bits of `$tag`.
-We can even just use [the existing heap tags](http://git.savannah.gnu.org/cgit/guile.git/tree/module/system/base/types/internal.scm?h=wip-tailify#n124) from native Guile.
+We can even just use a similar numering to [the existing heap tags](http://git.savannah.gnu.org/cgit/guile.git/tree/module/system/base/types/internal.scm?h=wip-tailify#n124) from native Guile.